zhixin9001/2021-SAA/note/tips.md

     - encrypted everywhere, such as snapshot create, ec2 read data,...
     - az locked
     - it is automatically replicated within its Availability Zone to prevent data loss
+    - raid
+        - raid 0: for greater I/O performance than you can achieve with a single volume, RAID 0 can stripe multiple volumes together;
+        - raid 1: for on-instance redundancy, RAID 1 can mirror two volumes together.

 - EFS
     - regional, across multiple az